The Intel Core Ultra 5 235 wins in 9 out of 16 comparable specs, with 3 ties. Its biggest advantage is L2 Cache (333% better).

 AI Versus Verdict

-Users who prioritize cache capacity for their computing tasks should select the Intel Core Ultra 5 235 to leverage its substantial advantage in that area.
-Conversely, the AMD Ryzen 5 8600G remains a viable alternative for those who specifically require the 44% higher Max Turbo Power provided by that processor.
-Choosing between these two components depends entirely on whether your workload benefits more from the expanded cache of the Intel chip or the increased power capacity of the AMD unit.
+Users who prioritize cache capacity for their computing tasks should choose the Intel Core Ultra 5 235 to leverage its substantial architectural advantage.
+Conversely, the AMD Ryzen 5 8600G is the appropriate selection for those who specifically require the higher Max Turbo Power provided by that unit.
+By focusing on these distinct technical strengths, buyers can align their hardware choice with the specific power or memory requirements dictated by their individual system needs.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.